HZeyen/PyRefra/1_Installation.md

     5. `conda install obspy`
     6. `conda install statsmodels`
     7. `conda install scikit-learn`
+    8. `conda install colorcet`
-    8. `conda update -–all`  (just to be sure to have the latest versions)
+    9. `conda update -–all`  (just to be sure to have the latest versions)

     I had sometimes problems with Conda blocking or installing only parts.
 In this case, after `conda update --all`, continue with

          ii. `conda install mamba`
-        iii. `mamba create -n pg python=3.8 pygimli mamba spyder obspy statsmodels scikit-learn` In this case, do **not** go to pg and update --all, this may destroy the environment.
+        iii. `mamba create -n pg python=3.8 pygimli mamba spyder obspy statsmodels scikit-learn colorcet` In this case, do **not** go to pg and update --all, this may destroy the environment.

    **If it is impossible to install pyGimli, you may continue without it, but the tomography option will not be available.**